JimGBritt/AzureDiagnosticsPipeline/README.md

     ![image.png](./images/ado-selectpipeline.png)

-## MODIFICATIONS NEEDED TO PIPELINE SOURCE
+## Modifications Needed to Pipeline Source

 There are some modifications needed for this pipeline to work in your environment.